JaleelSavoy/Income_Prediction_Project/README.md

 * library(ggplot2)

 # Problem Statement
 The goal was to accurately predict income by identifying the relevant features from the collected data.
 To achieve this goal I would be using various machine learning methods to the data.
-The benefit of being able to segment adults by income would be useful in marketing campaigns and customer target market identification.
+The benefit of being able to segment adults by income would be useful in marketing campaigns and customer target market identification, as well as raising societal awareness.

 # Approach
 Coming soon